It is going to be a vegetarian feast on Chinese New Year | Best recipes, foods and travel

 I remember there was this one year when we were in Australia.
 My hubby sponsored the foods catered from Kayu Nasi Kandar for the gathering as the chief cook (that’s me!) was away.
 The few dishes of curry chicken, fish and mutton for 20 pax costs RM500.
 Never again.

-4 Comments on “It is going to be a vegetarian feast on Chinese New Year”
+4 Replies to “It is going to be a vegetarian feast on Chinese New Year”